SOJ281/Voltorb/README.md

 # Voltorb
-Trying to solve voltorb from soulsilver/heartgold
+Trying to solve voltorb puzzle from soulsilver/heartgold